neuralmagic/deepsparse/README.md

 # > [array([[-0.3380675 ,  0.09602544]], dtype=float32)] << raw scores
 ```

-### DeepSparse Pipelines
+#### Pipeline

 Pipeline is the default API for interacting with DeepSparse.
 Similar to Hugging Face Pipelines, DeepSparse Pipelines wrap Engine with pre- and post-processing (as well as other utilities), enabling you to send raw data to DeepSparse and receive the post-processed prediction.
 The example below downloads a 90% pruned-quantized BERT model for sentiment analysis in ONNX format from SparseZoo, sets up a pipeline, and runs inference on sample data.

 ```python
 from deepsparse import Pipeline